 Dill pickles, or cornichons, offer a combination of sweet and sour in one crunchy bite.
-They are a tasty addition when sliced up and added to tartar sauce, pasta salads, salads or on the antipasto platter.
-The flavor profile of dill pickles are different from capers as their texture is crisper and they lack the intense bitter taste.
-This lack of intensity makes them a less intense alternative to capers.
+They are a tasty addition when sliced up and added to tartar sauce, pasta salads, or on the antipasto platter.
+The flavor profile of dill pickle is different from capers as their texture is crisper, and they lack the intense bitter taste.

 Recommended option for adding salty flavor to slow cooked meals.

 The caper and anchovy taste miles apart.
 But that doesn’t mean you can’t use anchovies for a boost of umami and saltiness in your next casserole.
-Unless you enjoy a fishy flavor, don’t go overboard with them.
-You can experiment how many to add but generally, one anchovy is enough.
-They are also a nice addition to Italian pasta sauces.
+Unless you enjoy a fishy flavor, don’t add too many.
+Experiment with ratios, but generally, one anchovy is enough.
+They are also an excellent addition to Italian pasta sauces.

 Recommended option for a milder flavor.

-Pickled caper berries are larger than capers and contain seeds.
-They have a much less intense flavor when compared to capers; this makes them good alternative if you don’t like overpowering ingredients.
-The biggest obstacle you may find with caper berries is the difficulty sourcing them as they aren’t common in supermarkets.
+Pickled caperberries are bigger than capers and contain seeds.
+They have a much less intense flavor, which makes them a suitable alternative if you don’t like overpowering ingredients.

-Common recipes using capers and the recommended substitute
+Popular recipes using capers and their recommended substitutes

 |Piccata||Fresh thyme or green olives|